 Complete our referral form to let us know about a woman that needs support, or women can come to the drop in.

 We are working with Help Refugees to continue our community advocacy work in 2020.
-Adding the Wisdom Factory funds, we are now able to open the drop in every week to support women and share knowledge.
-Due to the busyness of the drop in, we are now having booked appointments and 3 drop in spaces weekly.
+Adding the Wisdom Factory funds, we were opening the drop in every week to support women and share knowledge.
+Due to the busyness of the drop in, we offer booked appt's & 3 drop in spaces weekly.

 Our advocates will build their skills, and work as a stronger team.

 We will deliver advocacy through drop in and 1-1 appointments.

 We will have one group a month, with food, for advocates to share their knowledge around casework with women accessing support, so they can learn and share experiences together - group summaries available here.

 We will get a new database to enable us to store and report on information more efficiently.